I was recently asked to explain how my song “BREATHE”…

 I decided, ok this song will be 2/3 instrumental when its finished but not with a “solo” I’m just going to let the music breathe.

-I like worship songs that can literally TEACH the congregation the words the first time they hear it, so they will be worship instead of being glued to the projector on the wall faking the funk and making excuses about how the song or the equipment are keeping them from worshiping.
+I like worship songs that can literally TEACH the congregation the words the first time they hear it, so they will be worshiping instead of being glued to the projector on the wall faking the funk and making excuses about how the song or the equipment are keeping them from worshiping.
 BUT, I thought I better fill in more variety than just singing this one line 32 times… a small handful of worshippers in my fellow congregation tell me they like making up their own lyrics during instrumental sections so I REALLY wanted to cater to that.

 I added a jazz ending (3-time tag) so I could easily signal a maladroit musician or singer to end the song when performed live.

 By 4:30 I had a printable lyric sheet with Chords ready for my worship team.
 By 4:35 I realized; “oh my goodness I just reworded Dolly Parton’s Jolene”.
 I chuckled and thought “no one will be able to tell unless I disclose it”.
 By 4:40 I was like: “did I just mash Jolene, and Just between you and me into one little worship idea?”

 Eventually, I made a truncated video version of the song and now here we are 🙂